d12frosted/elpa-mirror/nongnu/eat-readme.txt

 implemented entirely in Emacs Lisp.
 So fast that you can comfortably run Emacs inside Eat, or even use your Emacs as a terminal multiplexer.

-It has many feature that other Emacs terminal emulator still don't have, for example complete mouse support.
+It has many features that other Emacs terminal emulator still don't have, for example complete mouse support, shell integration, etc.

 It flickers less than other Emacs terminal emulator, so you get more performance and a smooth experience.

+To get the most out of Eat, you should also setup shell integration.

 1 Usage